digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 Prerequisites
 *************

 The Swap extension has many similarities with the Bond extension.
-This tutorial builds on the Bond tutorials, in particular the :doc:`Bond Extension <bond-extension>` and the :doc:`Bond Lifecycling <bond-lifecycling>` tutorials.
+This tutorial builds on the :doc:`Bond Tutorial <bond-extension>`.
 Please check them out before reading the Swap specifics below.

 How To Create a Swap Instrument
 *******************************